datudar/data-prep-pipeline/README.md

 3. **feature engineering** by creating dummy variables, adding polynomial features, and adding interaction features
 4. **transformation** using normalization scaling

 Finally, the pipeline outputs thirteen samples with sixteen features.
-The output, y and X, can then be passed directly into the machine learning library of your choice.
+The output, y and X, are now ready for further analysis.